robisim74/angular-library-starter/README.md

 - starts _TSLint_ with _Codelyzer_
 - starts _AoT compilation_ using _ngc_ compiler
 - creates `dist` folder with all the files of distribution

-> If bundles are not created, set _silent_ to false in the _build.js_ file to check what's going wrong: warnings on the first execution of _Rollup_ are normal, and also the errors on _Downleveling_ are a known issue.

 To test locally the npm package:
 ```Shell